GTS08/Data-Structures-Project/README.md

 This project was part of the Computer Engineering and Informatics Department (CEID) of University of Patras curriculum.

-Data structures implementation in C.
+Data structures implemented in C.
 ## Exercises
 - Part 1
 	-  Sorting Algorithms